Prophesy, King Jesus from Lamb to Lion

 Purgatory and Indulgences

-How did the Catholic Church come up with the false doctrine of purgatory?
-Let’s begin with Scripture that mentions Hades (Greek), and Sheol (Hebrew) as referring to the ‘realm of the dead’; to be clear, this is not the final place of eternal torment known as the ‘lake of fire’ (Revelation 20, 21).
-Some of the interpretations of Sheol or Hades is found in 1 Peter, when Jesus says, “…he went and proclaimed to the spirits in prison because they formerly did not obey, when God’s patience waited in the days of Noah, while the ark was being prepared, which a few, that is, eight persons, were brought safely through the water” (1 Peter 3:19-20).
-Apostle Paul mentions in Ephesians, “What does ‘he ascended’ mean except that he also descended to the lower, earthly regions?”
+How did the Catholic Church develop the doctrine of purgatory?
+Let’s start with Scripture that mentions Hades (Greek) and Sheol (Hebrew) as the “realm of the dead,” which is distinct from the final place of eternal torment called the “lake of fire” (Revelation 20, 21).
+In 1 Peter, we read that Jesus “went and proclaimed to the spirits in prison because they formerly did not obey, when God’s patience waited in the days of Noah, while the ark was being prepared, in which a few, that is, eight persons, were brought safely through water” (1 Peter 3:19-20).
+Paul writes in Ephesians, “What does ‘he ascended’ mean except that he also descended to the lower, earthly regions?”
 (Ephesians 4:9).
-Also, Luke 16 tells the parable of Lazarus and the rich man in which Jesus speaks of Hades/Sheol.
-In Luke, we get a picture of this place a being divided in two sections, a chasm, one called Abraham’s bosom, and the other an area of torment (this is not the lake of fire).
-All these depictions of the ‘realm of the dead’ has been interpreted by reputable theologians as the place Jesus went for the three days between his death on Friday and resurrection and appearance to the Apostles on Sunday.
-During this time Jesus did not go to hell, but rather Abraham’s bosom, also called ‘Paradise’.
-Jesus tells the thief on the cross, “Truly I tell you, today you will be with me in Paradise”(Luke 23:43).
-As with 1 Peter, some interpret this as after Jesus conquered death at the cross, He appeared before the fallen angels (demons), the wicked, and the nonbelievers, while also at the same time freeing the Old Testament saints.
-The interpretation here is those saved in the Old Testament had to wait for the time of fulfillment (the resurrection) to be allowed to enter Heaven.
-Prior to the resurrection, there was not a way in which the Old Testament Saints could enter Heaven.
-This is an interesting interpretation.
+Luke 16 recounts the parable of Lazarus and the rich man, where Jesus describes Hades/Sheol as divided into two sections separated by a chasm—one called Abraham’s bosom and the other a place of torment (not the lake of fire).
+Many theologians interpret these depictions as describing the place Jesus went during the three days between His death on Friday and His resurrection on Sunday.
+During this time, Jesus did not go to hell but to Abraham’s bosom, also called “Paradise.”
+He told the thief on the cross, “Truly I tell you, today you will be with me in Paradise” (Luke 23:43).
+As with 1 Peter, some interpret this to mean that after conquering death on the cross, Jesus appeared before fallen angels, the wicked, and unbelievers, while also freeing the Old Testament saints.
+The idea here is that those saved in the Old Testament had to wait until the resurrection before entering Heaven, as there was no way for them to do so beforehand.

 Repentance and Eucharist